When you are stressed, anxious, or feeling down, do you reach for that tub of ice cream or bag of chips?

 - Professional Support: If emotional eating is severe, seeking help from a therapist specializing in cognitive-behavioral therapy (CBT) can be beneficial.
 CBT has been shown to be effective in reducing emotional eating by helping individuals change their thought patterns and behaviors.

 - Balanced Diet and Exercise: Maintaining a balanced diet and regular physical activity can counteract the effects of emotional eating.
-Even if you occasionally indulge, regular exercise can help mitigate weight gain.
+Even if you occasionally indulge, regular exercise such as push-ups can help mitigate weight gain.

 Final Analysis: Is Emotional Eating Really to Blame?